Assessing Long-duration Energy Storage Deployment Scenarios to Meet California's Energy Goals

 Energy Security

-This project will point the way for California to increase its energy security by illustrating scenarios in which the state can cost-effectively and reliably reduce its reliance on fossil fuels and imported energy sources across the economy through electrification and the support of new technologies like long duration storage in the electricity sector.
-Additionally, this project will investigate the cost-effectiveness of long duration storage to support resilient local grids, such as those for fire-prone communities.
+This project will point the way for California to increase its energy security by illustrating scenarios in which the state can cost-effectively and reliably reduce its reliance on fossil fuels and imported energy sources across the economy through electrification and the support of new technologies like LDES in the electricity sector.

 Key Project Members